CharmingBlaze/cyberbasic/README.md

 - **CMake** 3.25 or higher
 - **C++20 compiler**: MinGW-w64 GCC 13+ (Windows) or GCC/Clang (Linux/macOS)
 - **Python** 3.10+ with PyYAML
+- **Internet connection** (required for first-time build to download raylib)

+### About Raylib

+**Raylib is automatically included:** CyberBasic uses CMake's `FetchContent` to automatically download and build raylib during the CMake configuration step.
+You do NOT need to manually install raylib.

+**Legal inclusion:** Raylib is licensed under the zlib license, which is a very permissive open source license that allows:
+- Commercial use
+- Modification
+- Distribution
+- Private use

+This means CyberBasic can legally include and distribute raylib with the project.
+The raylib source code is automatically downloaded during the build process and statically linked into the CyberBasic executable.

 ### Windows Build
 ```bash